iagox86/skullsecurity.org/_posts/2015-12-22-sans-hackfest-writeup-hackers-of-gravity.md

 <img src='/blogdata/hackers-of-gravity-17.png' width='600' height='auto' />
 </blockquote>

-The diagram reminded Eric of an engine he saw on an earlier visit, we found the artifact on the other side of the museum:
+The diagram reminded Sabine of an engine she saw on an earlier visit, we found the artifact on the other side of the museum:

 <img src='/blogdata/hackers-of-gravity-06.png' width='600' height='auto' />